zer2/fantasy-basketball-optimizer/about/turnovers.md

 |:------|:------|:------|:------|:------|:------|:------|:---------|:---------|
 | 10.8\% | 7.7\%  | 7.1\%  | 8.8\%  | 6.5\%  | 6.7\%  | 7.1\%  | 7.2\%     | 6.8\%     |

-So turnovers actually end up having a low-ish likelihood of mattering, though not in a unique way compared to other categories
+Turnovers end up on the lower side of importance, but not to an extreme degree

 ## 3. The third argument: Banking on overperformance